jetbrains-academy/flask-app-course/Composing the System/Docker-compose/task.md

 just need to add `ports: - "5000:5000"` to the `invsys` service description.

 <div class="hint" title="Secure port publishing">
-By default, when you bindings container ports to host, they become available on all network interfaces.
+By default, when you bind container ports to the host, they become available on all network interfaces.
-For experiments this is not critical, but when deploying real applications, you should pay careful attention to which ports should be accessible from an outside world and which should not.
+For experiments, this is not critical, but when deploying real applications, you should pay careful attention to which ports should be accessible from the outside world and which should not.

 You can read more about how to properly publish ports [here](https://docs.docker.com/network/#published-ports).
 </div>